|Indiana Beta Chapter - History|

 Phi Delta Theta Today

-The Fraternity now has more than 172 chapters in 43 states and six Canadian provinces.
-The Fraternity has initiated nearly 203,700 men since 1848.
+The Fraternity now has nearly 190 chapters in 42 states and five Canadian provinces.
+The Fraternity has initiated more than 250,000 men since 1848 and has more than 160,000 living alumni.
 Chartered house corporations own more than 120 houses valued at $50 million.
-There are nearly 70 recognized alumni clubs across the U.S. and Canada.
+There are more than 100 recognized alumni clubs across the United States and Canada.
 The Fraternity operates from the General Headquarters building on South Campus Avenue, across from Miami University in Oxford, Ohio.
 At the corner of the campus closest to headquarters, memorial gates were erected in honor of the Fraternity's 150th anniversary.

 The fraternity teaches men that these areas of commitment, those outlined in The Bond of Phi Delta Theta, are not to be viewed as separate ideals, but as areas of discipline for daily life.
 Developments intellectually, in leadership, and human service (to name a few) are vital to the Phi Delt.
 The Phi Delt will support, and in turn have the support of, his brothers as these principles are lived out.